Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Acknowledgements

 \section{Acknowledgements}

-Marco Polo Garc\'{\i}a-Rivera was partially supported by a CONAHCyT Mexico postgraduate fellowship No. 905424.
-M. Alvarez-Ram\'{\i}rez is supported by the 2025 Special Program for Teaching and Research Project Funding at CBI-UAMI.
+Marco Polo Garc\'{\i}a-Rivera was partially supported by a SECIHTI Mexico postgraduate fellowship No. 905424.
+M. Alvarez-Ram\'{\i}rez is supported by the 2026 Special Program for Teaching and Research Project Funding at CBI-UAMI.